EsotericSoftware/kryo/README.md

 Default serializers are sorted so more specific classes are matched first, but are otherwise matched in the order they are added.
 The order they are added can be relevant for interfaces.

 If no default serializers match a class, then the global default serializer is used.
-The global default serializer is set to [FieldSerializer](#FieldSerializer) by default but can be changed.
+The global default serializer is set to [FieldSerializer](#FieldSerializer) by default, but can be changed.
 Usually the global serializer is one that can handle many different types.

 ```java
     Kryo kryo = new Kryo();